 You can’t flip a switch to a more positive outlook.
 But research has shown that certain activities can promote changes in the brain linked with positive social behaviors.
-One study found people who participated in two weeks of meditation on compassion and kindness showed changes to their brain circuits that promoted increased generosity.
+One study found people who participated in 2 weeks of meditation on compassion and kindness showed changes to their brain circuits that promoted increased generosity.
 Surround yourself with positive sayings and posters, have a daily inspirational book or keep a written gratitude journal.

 The upside of aging

 Have you thought about the benefits of getting older?
 While being a grandparent might not always be relaxing, most people find it gratifying.
 If you are retired, you may be free to travel or enjoy working in the garden.
 You can appreciate what you have already accomplished and explore new activities.
 And you can relish that cup of coffee or tea late into the morning.